anzwdev/al-code-outline/README.md

 * `Add Application Areas to the Active Project`: adds missing application areas to all page controls in the current project
 * `Add ToolTips to the Active Editor`: adds missing tooltips to all page fields and actions in the current editor
 * `Add ToolTips to the Active Project`: adds missing tooltips to all page fields and actions in the current project
+* `Refresh ToolTips from Dependencies in the Active Editor`: refreshes tooltips from dependencies in all page fields in the current editor
+* `Refresh ToolTips from Dependencies in the Active Project`: refreshes tooltips from dependencies in all page fields in the current project
 * `Add Table Field Captions to the Active Editor`: adds missing captions to all table fields in the current editor
 * `Add Table Field Captions to the Active Project`: adds missing captions to all table fields in the current project
 * `Lock Removed Table Field Captions in the Active Editor`: locks captions of removed table fields in the current editor